Pre-Licensure Nursing Immunization Requirements

 - Travel "Accelerated" Dosing: 4 shots administered over a period of approximately 12 months (schedule of 0, 7, and 21–30 days) with a booster 12 months after the last dose to promote long-term immunity and to complete the series.

+What if my titer shows that I am not immune?
 What do I do if I have to repeat the series?

 If you do not show immunity to Hepatitis B, you must: